Skip to main content

 caution

-This method only collects the visitor's active feature flags.
-This means the result excludes all the feature flags for which the visitor is assigned to the off (default or control) variation.
-When you need all of the visitor's feature flags, use getFeatureFlags instead.
+This method only collects the feature flags that are currently active for the visitor.
+As a result, it does not include any feature flags for which the visitor is assigned to the “off” variation (default or control).
+If you need to retrieve all of the visitor’s feature flags, use getFeatureFlags instead.

 For example: